 That said, in the rare occasions when there are data quality issues or other errors that need to be debugged, some data maybe revealed to qualified Datacoral personnel as part of the debugging process.
 Below are a few (but not all) instances when Datacoral personnel may have access:

-- when there's an error in processing an event sent to api gateway, the event is logged for debugging.
+- If there's an error in processing an event sent to API Gateway, the event is logged for debugging.

 In such cases, Datacoral will create a security incident with an audit trail of all actions performed as part of the debugging process and the specific data items that were leaked in the logs.